-- ("Bloom"); Cloudera, Inc. ("Cloudera"); Dropbox, Inc. ("Dropbox"); Lyft, Inc. ("Lyft"); MongoDB, Inc. ("MongoDB"); Palantir, Inc. ("Palantir"); Pinterest, Inc. ("Pinterest"); Snap, Inc. ("Snap"); and Uber, Inc. ("Uber") (collectively, the "Publicly Traded Securities"); 2 - 3.
-Authorization to make an interim distribution to Class 6A and 6B Investors pursuant to the distribution schedules attached as Exhibits "12" and "13" to the Declaration of the Receiver; - 4.
-Modification of the Plan to allow Remaining Failed Investment3 claims to be paid from the SEC segregated funds in the Anne Bivona Funds account pursuant to the distribution schedules attached as Exhibit "14" to the Declaration of the Receiver, and authorization to make distributions pursuant to Exhibit "14"; 4 - 5.
+"Publicly Traded Securities"); 1

+- 3. Authorization to make an interim distribution to Class 6A and 6B Investors pursuant to the distribution schedules attached as Exhibits "12" and "13" to the Declaration of the Receiver; - 4.
+Modification of the Plan to allow Remaining Failed Investment claims to be paid from the SEC segregated funds in the Anne Bivona Funds account pursuant to the distribution schedules attached as Exhibit "14" to the Declaration of the Receiver, and authorization to make distributions pursuant to Exhibit "14"; - 5.
 Authorization to pay any administrative or wire fees or any other reasonable administrative expenses necessary to make the distributions in this Motion; - 6.
-Setting a deadline by which any Claimant wishing to receive a distribution by wire transfer must provide the Receiver with valid wire instructions.5 Otherwise, the Receiver shall make distribution by check to each claimant at the claimant's last known address; and - 7.
-An extension of time to complete the distributions beyond May 2025, as required
+Setting a deadline by which any Claimant wishing to receive a distribution by wire transfer must provide the Receiver with valid wire instructions.
+Otherwise, the Receiver shall make distribution by check to each claimant at the claimant's last known address; and - 7.
+An extension of time to complete the distributions beyond May 2025, as required by the Plan.
+(Plan at 20).